History of the Sons of Spanish American War Veterans

-The committee reported backed to the Commander-in-Chief, who then referred it to the National Legislative Committee.
+The committee reported back to the Commander-in-Chief, who then referred it to the National Legislative Committee.
 After all of this, the Commander-in-Chief’s statement to the 1923 National Encampment was that the USWV “was favorable to the proposition in substance.”
-During the period between these national encampments, it was reported that several applications had been received to charter Sons’ camps, however those fees and applications were held by the National Headquarters for “future action.”
+During the period between these national encampments, it was reported that several applications had been received to charter Sons’ camps, however, those fees and applications were held by the National Headquarters for “future action.”
 After much favorable consideration, the encampment approved resolution No. 91 that directed the Commander-in-Chief to create yet another committee to “effect and put into operation the Sons of Spanish American War Veterans theretofore legally authorized.”
 The resolution directed the committee to create by-laws and rules & regulations to govern the new organization.
 Soon after their appointment, two of the three committee members resigned, leaving the entire project to be carried on by a single member, Committee Chairman Edward M. White of Illinois.

 At the 1924 National Encampment, Chairman White reported “the work to be undertaken, by the said committee, was of such greater import and required much more time and labor than was afforded.”
 As such, the committee’s work was extended until the next encampment in 1925 and new members were added.